Isolation & Anxiety

 In 2009, the American Veterinary Society of Animal Behavior (AVSAB) released a position paper outlining the importance of puppy socialization before the puppy reaches 12 to 16 weeks old.
 The AVSAB encourages owners to take their pets to puppy classes as early as possible, even before puppies have completed their full vaccination series.
 Socializing your puppy with gentle, well cared for, vaccinated friendly dogs will help your puppy learn to properly interact with other dogs at a young age.
 Early and continued socialization should continue to yield pleasant, friendly interactions with other dogs throughout his lifetime.

-If you have adopted an adult or older dog that is displaying fearful, anxious behaviors – we recommend contacting a trainer and a veterinarian for help.
-Click here for more information from Canine Path: Help for Shy, Phobic, Fearful Dogs.
+If you have adopted an adult or older dog that is displaying fearful, anxious behaviors — we recommend contacting a Marina Del Rey dog trainer and a veterinarian for help.